 No. Mediations are used to resolve environmental disputes that involve a DEC permit, license, order, contract, or other matter pertaining to the authority and jurisdiction of DEC.
 Sometimes, however, instances arise where a dispute exists tangentially to a DEC action.
 One example is where permits from DEC are required for a project but other governmental permits are the major focus of the dispute.
-Those matters are evaluated on a case-by-case basis by the referring DEC authority and the OHMS Director of Mediation.
+Those matters are evaluated on a case-by-case basis by the referring DEC authority and the assigned mediator.

 Mediation v.
 Litigation